balfieri/aws/README.md

 * Don't use a VPN or special gateways.
 Stick to one mechanism: SSH.
 * Do not even allow pinging of instances from the internet.

+Most of those ideas will require some editing of SSH config files on your master instance.

 ## Install Software On Your Master Instance

 <p>